 Wondering what to bring for a week in Wadsworth Hall?
 Check out our what to pack page to learn more.
 Additional information will also be sent with your Welcome Packet in the weeks leading up to your program.

 The live-in cost for this summer is $995 and includes course tuition, program fees, meals, room, and board—see tuition and fees for more information.

 Commuter students attend camps/explorations during the day, but stay off-campus with a friend or family member in the Houghton area during the evenings.
 Some commuters are local students, while others stay with family, for example camping or in a hotel.
 The Summer Youth Programs office will need the student's local address and phone number, and the participant must agree to follow all live-in student rules while on campus.
 Several of our explorations involve travel or late-evening activities and are not available to commuters, so be sure to note if a program is live-in only!

-The commuter cost for this summer is $525 and includes course tuition, program fees, and meals—see tuition and fees for more information.
+The commuter cost for this summer starts at $600 and includes course tuition, program fees, and meals—see tuition and fees for more information.

 Can’t choose just one exploration?
 No problem!
 Every summer, some students register for more than one week of SYP and spend a few weeks with us.
 Over the weekend(s), you will be able to keep your housing, meal plan, and supervision.
 In addition, we make sure that stayover students get to experience the Upper Peninsula through activities such as:

 - Hiking at Porcupine Mountains State Park

 - Adventure Mine tours

 - Going to the movies and local beaches